 At 11:59 p.m. on Oct.
-29, the Housing Authority of the City of Austin (HACA) closed the pre-application website and its Section 8 waiting list.
-HACA has reviewed all pre-applications and removed duplicates.
-The random lottery has been completed and has selected the 2,500 families to be placed on the waiting list.
+29, 2014 the Housing Authority of the City of Austin (HACA) closed the Section 8 waiting list.
+The waiting list had been open for eight days, during which HACA received almost 20,000 pre-applications.
+A random lottery was conducted to select 2,500 applicants for the waiting list.

-To find out if your pre-application was selected in the lottery, go to our Application Checker at:
+To find out if your pre-application was selected in the lottery, go to our Application Checker.

 Stay up to date on HACA’s Waiting List Opening by liking us on Facebook or following us on Twitter.

 For every person that will be living in your Section 8 assisted household, you will need their name, date of birth and Social Security number.

 You will need information about the total annual household income.
 Income includes wages, unemployment benefits, Social Security, Supplemental Security Income (SSI), retirement and pension payments, Temporary Assistance for Needy Families (TANF), etc. Any money or resource that is coming into the household from an outside source is income.

 For families that do not have Internet access at home and have difficulty getting to a location with internet access due to accessibility or mobility issues, additional assistance is available by calling 1-888-262-3949.

 Starting August 15, 2014, this number will contain a recorded message providing information about how to apply.
 Beginning October 22, 2014 and for all 8 days of the Waiting List opening, live operators will answer the phone at this number between the hours of 7:00 am and 7:00 pm (Central Time).
 During all other hours a recorded message will play.

 This website and the recorded message will have all the information that is available at those times.
 Asking to speak to a live operator will not provide any additional information.
 During the 8 days of the Waiting List opening, the live operators will be able to assist with directing families to the nearest location to apply, or in cases of need to complete the application over the phone.